2600hz/kazoo/doc/installation.md

 * [Kamailio](https://www.kamailio.org/w/)
   * Provides the SIP processing for the system.
 For the purposes of this guide we will assume that it is always installed on the same server as Kazoo.
 * [FreeSWITCH](https://freeswitch.org/)
   * Provides all media handling for calls.
-In a multiple server cluster there will typically be dedicated Freeswitch servers.
+In a multiple server cluster there will typically be dedicated FreeSWITCH servers.
 * [CouchDB](https://couchdb.apache.org/)
   * Provides the database for configuration and reporting for a cluster.
 Typically you will want CouchDB running on multiple servers in a cluster for redundancy purposes.
 * [HAProxy](http://www.haproxy.org/)